Liberia

 Export Products

-Liberia's most important export products are boats (including cruise ships and light vessels), iron ores, gold, and natural rubber.
+Liberia's most important export products in 2023 were natural rubber and palm oil.
 Liberia has the second largest ship registry in the world and the fleet represents about 12% of the world's ocean-going fleet.

 Trade Partners

-Ivory Coast, India, and the EU are Liberia's most important trading partners, together accounting for over 45% of overall trade.
-Switzerland followed by the EU and the US are the most important export markets for Liberian products.
+Côte d'Ivoire, India, and the EU are Liberia's most important trading partners, accounting for 22%, 14%, and 12% of overall trade, respectively (2023).
+Switzerland and the EU are the most important export markets for Liberian products.

 Economic Structure